is a high-performance, open-source knowledge-base (KB) system intended for

 problems, their symptoms, and their causes.

-computing: Companies that develop or manage complex
+computing: Companies that develop or manage complex hardware/software

-and repairing problems.
-The first
+problems.
+The first step in managing

-external environment.
-This is a job
+environment.
+This is a job for a KB.

 databases: Suppose two companies merge.
 Company A has a database of employees, but it does not cover

 Company B has a database, also labeled employees, which does contain their part-time and temporary

 employees, but it does not include salespeople who get commission rather than

 different types and subtypes of employees in a knowledge base, then we can